A Dotfile History

 This non-determinism is one of the problems that flakes tries to address.
 For

-the last year or so I’ve increasingly adopted flakes
+the last year or so I’ve increasingly adopted flakes into my workflow and have

 really begun to enjoy the benefits they bring.
 Locking down software project